‘If you’re frightened by the unknown… wait ’till you face reality!’

 Originally known as The Aberdeen Experiment and also released as Scared to Death: Syngenor

-Scared to Death was shown at the Paris Festival of Fantastic Films in November 1980.
-It was released theatrically in March 1981.
+Scared to Death premiered at the Paris Festival of Fantastic Films in November 1980.
+It was released theatrically in the USA in March 1981.

 In the UK, the film was passed uncut by the BBFC censorship body with an ‘X’ certificate and a running time of 87m 25s on 21 May 1981.